Cedric Cobbs

 Cedric Cobbs (born January 9, 1981) is an American former professional football running back who played for two seasons in the National Football League (NFL) and one season in the af2.
 He was selected by the New England Patriots in the fourth round of the 2004 NFL draft and played one season with the team.
 He played for the Denver Broncos in 2006 and for the Arkansas Twisters in 2008.

-High School
+Early life

 Cobbs attended J.A.
 Fair High School in Little Rock, Arkansas.
 He was the number one recruit in the state as a senior and was considered one of the top ten running backs in the nation by most recruiting services.
 Cobbs lead the War Eagles to an undefeated state championship during his senior season in 1998.
 He was a highly recruited prospect out of high school, and chose Arkansas over several teams, to include Oklahoma, Texas, Texas A&M, LSU, Ole Miss, Tennessee, Alabama, Georgia, and Nebraska.

 J.A.
 Fair closed in 2020 when it was merged with another school.